top of page

 A VHF/UHF LPDA

-a view of one of K0UO very big Log LPDA beam antenna on a large 200 foot tower that is 10 foot wind on the side, General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,
+a view of one of K0UO's very big 40 to 10 meters, Log LPDA beam antenna son a giant 200 foot tower that is 10 foot wiide on the sides, General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,

 miles of antennas for ham radio